- Home

-If you enjoy getting crafty, then why not explore your artistic side this summer?
+If you enjoy getting crafty, why not explore your artistic side this summer?
 Many of us find it easier to stretch our creative muscles when the days are long, warm, and bright, and our surroundings are in full bloom.
-Summer is also a time of adventure and possibility, making it a great time to start a new project.
+Summer is also a time of adventure and possibility, making the coming months ideal for starting a new project.

 So, whether you want to make something practical that you can get plenty of use out of or something decorative to bring an added dose of sunshine and warmth to your home this season; here are 14 summer craft ideas to hopefully get you inspired.

-If you’re lucky enough to have a garden, then why not use your creative skills to help your local birds?
-There are never enough holes and hideaways for wildlife to nest and shelter in, so making a birdbox could give them a helping hand.
+If you’re lucky enough to have a garden, why not use your creative skills to help local birds?
+There are never enough holes and hideaways for wildlife to nest and shelter in, so making a bird box could give them a helping hand.

-Birdboxes are typically made out of wood and can be fairly simple to put together.
+Bird boxes are typically made out of wood and are fairly simple to put together.
 If you have children in the family, it’s a nice activity for them to join in with too.
-Have a read of The Wildlife Trusts’ guide to building a bird box to get started.

 2. Felt flowers

-Though it’s hard to beat the look and smell of freshly cut flowers, if you want to create something beautiful that’s a little more permanent, then these felt flowers from Venturo Art (above) will add some colour to your living space.
+Though it’s hard to beat freshly cut flowers, if you want to create something beautiful that’s a little more permanent, these felt flowers from Venturo Art will add some colour to your living space.

-If you want to get a bit more adventurous with your flower-making, there are several other, more intricate techniques you could try – such as rolled, petal by petal, folded, and stacked.
-The type of flowers you want to create will often influence the technique you use.
+If you want to get a bit more adventurous with your flower-making, there are several other more intricate techniques you could try – such as rolled, petal by petal, folded, and stacked.
+The type of flowers you want to create will influence the technique you use.

 For example, the rolled technique (which involves rolling pieces of felt into spirals) is ideal for roses, while the folded technique (which involves folding felt circles into halves and quarters and attaching them together) is ideal for making hydrangeas.